strategist922/libra-1/ol/documentation/node-ops/validators/troubleshoting_onboarding.md

 *Note: This is until we figure out a better way not to reach the limit.*

+## <a id="issue-5"></a>  Issue: Diem-node not voting in consensus, and a warning in logs "epochs are not consecutive".

+The "waypoint" that diem-node is using from key_store.json may not be correct or deprecated.
+There were bugs in previous `ol restore` functionality that would cause this.
+It's fixed since v5.0.4

+**Solution:**
+If your node is out of sync you may as well do an `ol restore`, be sure that your binaries are from v5.0.4 or later.
+This will also correct the waypoints.

+Alternatively you can manually edit the key_store.json file for the "waypoint" field, and replace the "value" sub field.
+Note that your file may have conflicting namespacing, and you may have 2 waypoint records.
+The correct namespace used is `<account>-oper/waypoint`.
+If your key_store file cointains another `../waypoint` field it's safe to remove.

 ## <a id="issue-2"></a>  Issue: Epochs are not consecutive
 ### Tower app starts but throws error on transaction: Failed to get state proof with error...Epochs are not consecutive